How Can I Support Someone With PSC?

 Related Resources

 Some individuals affected by primary sclerosing cholangitis (PSC) may encounter few, if any, symptoms.
-Those who do experience symptoms may experience the following common symptoms:
+Commonly experienced symptoms can include pain, fatigue, pruritus, jaundice, depression, as well as chills and fever.